thingsboard/thingsboard.github.io/_includes/docs/mqtt-broker/reference/performance-tests.md

 {% include images-gallery.html imageCollection="broker-grafana-monitoring" %}

-AWS instance (where TB MQTT Brokers are deployed) monitoring shows about 45% average CPU load.
+AWS instance (where TBMQ nodes are deployed) monitoring shows about 45% average CPU load.
 The AWS RDS resources, on the other hand, are not utilized as there are no DEVICE persistent clients and only a few requests per second are sent.
 Meanwhile, the Kafka monitoring indicates that there are more resources available, suggesting that it can handle even higher loads if necessary.

 {% include images-gallery.html imageCollection="broker-aws-monitoring" %}

-Lastly, let us examine the JVM state of the ThingBoard MQTT broker.
+Lastly, let us examine the JVM state of TBMQ.
 To accomplish this, we must forward the JMX port to establish a connection and monitor the Java applications.

 ```bash
 kubectl port-forward tb-broker-0 9999:9999